junruiz/15466-g5/README.md

-# (TODO: your game's title)
+# Reach the top

-Author: (TODO: your name)
+Author: Junrui Zhao(junruiz)

-Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)
+Design: reach the top and get the chest
 Screen Shot:

 ![Screen Shot](screenshot.png)

 How To Play:

-(TODO: describe the controls and (if needed) goals/strategy.)
+WSAD to move and reach the top to get the chest

-Sources: (TODO: list a source URL for any assets you did not create yourself.
-Make sure you have a license for the asset.)
+Sources: the base code of game5 phone-bank.blend

 This game was built with [NEST](NEST.md).